-PROPOSAL OF THE IPG OF ASSINSEL FOR AN ASSINSEL STATEMENT REGARDING THE IMPLEMENTATION OF THE NEW PRINCIPLE OF ESSENTIALLY DERIVED VARIETIES IN THE UPOV CONVENTION
+ASSINSEL STATEMENT REGARDING THE IMPLEMENTATION OF THE NEW PRINCIPLE OF ESSENTIALLY DERIVED VARIETIES IN THE UPOV CONVENTION Adopted by the General Assembly in Toronto on June 5, 1992

-March 10, 1992

 At the UPOV Diplomatic Conference in Geneva in March 1991, new conditions in relation to essentially derived varieties (e.d.v.) were introduced into a revised convention.
 The following resolution was adopted: